List of Aegean Islands

+This is a list of Aegean Islands, which includes the English, Modern Greek, Ancient Greek, Latin, Medieval Latin, and Italian names for these islands in the Aegean Sea arranged by island group.
+Since World War II, the vast majority of the islands and islets are in Greek territory, with notable exceptions being Imbros, Tenedos, Cunda, Uzunada, the Rabbit Islands, and other small islets that are part of Turkish territory.
+The Greek island Kastelorizo, as a member of the Dodecanese Islands, is at the furthest eastern part of the Aegean Sea at the borders with Levantine Sea.

 The Cyclades

 The following islands are part of the Greek Cyclades:

 The Dodecanese Islands

 The following Aegean islands are part of the Greek Dodecanese islands:

 The North Aegean Islands

-The North Aegean Islands include the following:
+The North Aegean islands include the following:

 See also List of islands of Turkey#Aydın Province, List of islands of Turkey#Balıkesir Province, and List of islands of Turkey#Çanakkale Province for additional Turkish island in the North Aegean.

 The Saronic Islands

 The following Aegean islands are part of the Saronic Islands:

 The Sporades

 The following Aegean islands are part of the Sporades:

 Creten and Ionian Sea islands

 The following islands are part of the Cretan islands of the Aegean Sea and the Ionian Sea.

 Euboea and surrounding islands

 The following island are on or near the island of Euboea: